mstr-dev/Visualization-Plugins-Deprecated/README.md

 2. Add your visualization or fix issues.
 3. Send a pull request.

-For more info, please refer to the Wiki.
+For more info, please refer to the [Wiki Site](https://github.com/mstr-dev/Visualization-Plugins/wiki).